Wilfred J. Funk

 Wilfred John Funk (March 20, 1883 – June 1, 1965) was an American writer, poet, lexicographer and publisher.
 He was president of Funk & Wagnalls from 1925 to 1940, and founded the publishing company Wilfred Funk, Inc.

 Personal life

 Funk was the only son of Funk & Wagnalls' founder Isaac Kaufmann Funk.
 He graduated from Princeton in 1909, and joined the family firm.
 He married Eleanor Hawkins on July 29, 1915.

 He had a wealthy lifestyle.
 His main residence was in Montclair, New Jersey, a suburb of Manhattan.
 His beach house "Cobble Court" in Southampton was a society venue in the Hamptons summer season.
 Several tax-efficient trusts Funk created for his wife were the subject of dispute with the Tax Office, ending in a Court of Appeals decision in 1950.

-His son Wilfred J. Funk, Jr was killed in August 1943 in Operation Cottage, the assault on Kiska in World War II.
+His son Wilfred J. Funk, Jr was killed in August 1943 in Operation Cottage, the assault on Kiska, Alaska in an engagement with Japanese forces in World War II.

 Wilfred Funk died of arteriosclerosis in Montclair.